Fukaya categories of blowups: Proof of the main theorem

-\begin{proof} The proof is similar to the proof surjectivity for the Clifford torus in Theorem \ref{ctorus}.
-Via the Blaschke classification \eqref{blaschke} there is a unique disk of index $2k$ with an interior point mapping to $Z_k$ and boundary on $\cE$.
+\begin{proof} The proof is similar to the proof of surjectivity for the Clifford torus in Theorem \ref{ctorus} below.
+Via the Blaschke classification \eqref{blaschke}, there is a unique disk of Maslov index $2k$ with an interior point mapping to $\tilde{Z}_k$ and boundary on $L_\epsilon$.
 Let